Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Bayesian Estimation and Inference

 For all of these models, Bayesian estimation and prediction can be done using MCMC methods.
+In this sub-section we mainly focus on how to sample $\lambda_t$ under the assumption that it evolves according to an AR(1) process.
+For this step we propose a simple and accurate approximation that renders the corresponding hierarchical model linear and conditionally Gaussian.
+We only briefly discuss the remaining steps since most of them are standard in the literature.

 For the time varying regression coefficients, the scalable algorithms (with or without sparsification) of the preceding section, based on \cite{johndrow2017bayes}, can be used.
 The only modification is that we construct $\bm D_0$ as follows:

 with $\lambda_t$ depending on the specific law of motion adopted.
 Most of the prior hyperparameters introduced in this section have posterior conditionals of standard forms.
 These are given in the appendix.